Cajun Shrimp Pasta

 I also added in a BIT of ghost pepper chili powder.
 Ghost peppers add some serious heat, measuring in at around 1 Million Scoville Heat Units.

 Of course you can omit the ghost pepper powder for a milder, yet still spicy with good heat, version of the recipe.
+Or try cayenne pepper for more heat that isn’t as crazy as ghost pepper powder.

 You just gotta ask yourself – How spicy do I like it?